HaileyLV/PA1489-project/Reflection/Reflection 2.md

 ## **3.Assignment:**
 ### *3.1.
 Short summary of what you have implemented:*
-Describe in 5–10 sentenceswhat you did and how you thought about it
+Describe in 5–10 sentences what you did and how you thought about it
-#### **Sabor:**
+- **We have learned much during the work**.
+For example, we understand why our teacher asked us to do this project:
+   + a container based platform, with separate containers for BurgerOrderer, KitchenView, and MenuStore => to manage code easier and it is the reason why we need to learn how to use Docker-compose.
+   + using docker and requirements => to ensure the user environment is consistent with the environment in which we build the product.
+- **Short summary of what We have implemented:**
-- The project in general: We are developing an application where users can customize and place burger orders, which are then displayed in a kitchen view for preparation.
+   + _The project as a whole_: We are developing an application where users can customize and place burger orders, which are then displayed in a kitchen view for preparation.
 The platform is split into two main applications: BurgerOrderer for customers and KitchenView for staff.
 These apps interact through a shared SQLite database.
-- Each container: The BurgerOrderer app allows customers to customize burgers by adding or removing ingredients, choosing slides (sides), and selecting drinks.
+   + _Each container_: The BurgerOrderer app allows customers to customize burgers by adding or removing ingredients, choosing sides (sides), and selecting drinks.
 The KitchenView app displays the incoming orders for the kitchen staff to prepare the burgers.
-- Each module: Each app is built as a separate module, with its own functions for handling the customer interface and order processing.
+    + _Each module_: Each app is built as a separate module, with its own functions for handling the customer interface and order processing.
-- #### **Thanh**
-- - **I have learned much during the work**.
-For examples: I understand a lite bit why our teacher asked us to do that:
-   + a container based platform, with separate containers for BurgerOrderer, KitchenView, and MenuStore => to manage code easier and it is the reason why we need to learn how to use Docker-compose.
-   + using docker and requirements => to ensure the user environment is consistent with the environment in which we build the product.
-- **Short summary of what I have implemented:**
-   + _The project as a whole_: I and my team work together to build two web clients that customer can order burger and people in kitchen can see the burger orders, and a database that contains information about each type of goods.
    + _Each container, each module_.
 What are they used for?
 You can know about it when you see our project's tree:
 ```
 Containers: Our project, of course